-This means a share in a company or an interest in a trust is an active asset if the company or trust itself has active assets with a market value of at least 80% of the market value of all its assets.
-Including capital proceeds from any recent sale of active assets in the 80% test provides some flexibility where the total market value of the active assets of the company or trust temporarily drops below 80% between the time active assets are sold and new active assets acquired.
+This means a share in a company or an interest in a trust is an active asset if the company or trust itself has active assets (and inherently connected financial instruments and cash) with a market value of at least 80% of the market value of all its assets.

-The active asset test requires a CGT asset to have been an active asset for at least half of a particular period, as outlined earlier.
-For example, for a share in an Australian resident company to meet this requirement, the company must satisfy the 80% test for that same period.
+The active asset test requires a CGT asset to have been an active asset for at least half of a particular period, as outlined earlier - for example, for a share in an Australian resident company to meet this requirement, the company must satisfy the 80% test for that same period.